zammad/zammad-documentation/install-elasticsearch.rst

  sysctl -w vm.max_map_count=262144

-..
-Tip:: On Mac OS you also have to do: https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docker.html#docker-cli-run-prod-mode
+.. tip:: On Mac OS you also have to do: https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docker.html#docker-cli-run-prod-mode

 * Start elasticsearch